Non-intrusive model combination for learning dynamical systems: Numerical experiments

 where $u_k^{\mathrm{predict}}$ represents predicted values at the $k$-th time step, and $u_k^{\mathrm{ref}}$ represents simulation values at the $k$-th time step. $u^{\mathrm{ref}}$ is constructed as $[u_0^{\mathrm{ref}}, u_1^{\mathrm{ref}}, u_2^{\mathrm{ref}}, \ldots, u_{50}^{\mathrm{ref}}]$. \Cref{fig:1_predict} demonstrates that combination of Koopman operator and linear regression methods can have better accuracy than baselines in prediction problems.

 \Cref{table:1_relative_error} shows the relative error of four methods over the prediction domain, which is the discretization of

-In our experiment, $\Omega=[0,1]$, $t_1 = 0$, and $t_2 = 0.05$. \Cref{table:1_relative_error} shows that both the Koopman model and the linear model perform poorly when used individually.
-The introduction of residual learning results in some accuracy improvement, but is still sub-optimal.
-In contrast, our method significantly outperforms the baselines by a few orders of magnitude.
+In our experiment, $\Omega=[0,1]$, $t_1 = 0$, and $t_2 = 0.1$. \Cref{table:1_relative_error} shows that both the Koopman model and the linear model perform poorly when used individually.
+The introduction of residual learning, while resulting in some accuracy improvement at the first step, suffers from the instability in the Euler forward method, leading to rapid divergence.
+In this example, both data generation and iterative model combination employ a step method equivalent to the Euler forward method.
+This allows our model combination to approach the best solution over numerous iterations.
+However, training the model directly with gradient descent achieves only a near-optimal solution.
+This leads to improvements in long-term predictions but remains sub-optimal.